Bryntum

 const deleteForm = document.getElementById("delete-tasks");

-Add the following deleteTasks function below the addTask function:
+3. In main.js, add the following deleteTasks function below the addTask function:

 function deleteTasks(e) {